 Being a “steward of the land.”
 What does that really mean to you?
 Like, when you really sit down, dedicate your entire focus and truly process it?
 Sure, I think we can all agree that we want to live in a world knowing we’ve made it a better place or reduced our footprint, even if that means picking up one teensy tiny piece of trash.
 The ol’ “leave it better than you found it” motto.
 Welp, THAT my friends, is a damned good start.
 But, there’s more.

 Nevada is one vast landscape, and if you’ve been along for the ride, you’ll know that it’s loaded to the brim with unimaginable perception-benders.
 Hot springs is just one of them, but it’s a big slice of the pie here.
 With more hot springs than any other state, it’s safe to say this is something we wholeheartedly care about.
-It’s true: while there are hundreds of natural hot springs in Nevada, we only call out a total of SIX by name and location.
-And those six?
+It’s true: while there are hundreds of natural hot springs in Nevada, we only call out a total of FIVE by name and location.
+And those five?
 They’re all managed by the BLM or state counties, promoted by local communities, and situated nicely on public land for everyone to enjoy because it’s all of ours.
 Of course, those are merely a saucy gateway drug in this addiction called hot springs—soft spots to land for newbs, yet still enjoyable ones for seasoned soakers alike.
 “Oh you want a good start?
 Try Spencer… you can’t go wrong.”
 And the rest?
-The rest are up to you to go out and find, and while doing so, make sure you’re doing your dang part.
+The rest are up to you to go out and find, and while doing so, make sure you’re doing your part.

 The reason Nevada is such an unmatched hot springing destination is simple—the good ones are hidden, well cared for, and thus, protected by a seriously stewardship-minded community.
 If you’re going to make a trip out there (and we highly recommend you do), treat a soak like the gift it is.
 You’ve worked to find it, and somebody’s likely logged some serious hours to make it a soakable thing.
 We’re not into exposing that, but nudging you to pay it forward baby—it’s the only way.
 We’re borrowing the landscape from our grandkids, remember?
 We know you care about it.
-Here are 10 ways to act like you mean it, lovies.
+Here are 10 ways to act like you mean it, guys. #NVHotSprings

 1. THE HOT SPRINGS COMMUNITY